llenroc/mobilecenterpush/README.md

 - Mobile Center push maps the FCM (google firebase) and APNS (apple push notifications) registration tokens to the installationID of your app.
 There is a unique ID for each time an app gets installed on a user's device through mobile center.
 With this project you can use the mobile center APIs to send out push notifications to installationIDs.

-- However, Mobile Center doens't currently support Tags - which is a feature of Notification Hubs that isn't implemented yet in Mobile Center Push.
-It does support audiences and custom properties, but the audiences feature was really intended for sending notifications from the portal and not through the API.
-The custom properties are also not "Push-specific" - but rather global in mobile center - meaning that they will show in your analytics as well: https://docs.microsoft.com/en-us/mobile-center/push/audiences

-- For this reason, we'll be managing our own tags in a simple document-based database that contains the Tag, along with a list of installationIds for devices that are subscribed to that tag.

 ## Getting Started

 ### Mobile Center setup: